Worried about the safety of your car? We have a list of devices which can give some relief.

 i.
 Steering Lock: It is the least expensive anti-theft alternative which is more like the built-in steer lock that comes installed in newer models of cars.
 It basically locks the steering in place so no one can perform any maneuvers until the lock is removed.

 ii.
-Tyre Lock: Just like External link clamps used by cops, tire locks stop the wheel from moving.
+Tyre Lock: Just like tyre clamps used by cops, tire locks stop the wheel from moving.
 They are comparatively difficult to attach and remove and hence they are not very popular.

 iii.
 Gearshift Lock: Perhaps the most famous type of mechanical immobilizers in India are gearshift locks.
 They simply fix the shifter in a particular gear (usually reverse).
 So someone trying to drive the car away will not have the option to switch gears.